Frequently Asked Questions

 GHGA’s mission can be found here.

-While the GHGA Data Portal presents the point of contact for the up- and download and analysis of omics data, the data is stored in federated manner, on servers at the GHGA Data Hubs.
+While the GHGA Data Portal presents the point of contact for the up- and download and analysis of omics data, the data is stored in a federated manner, on servers at the GHGA Data Hubs.

 The GHGA Data Hubs are associated with German universities and research centers, co-located with major omics sequencing centers.
 Together, they operate as a federated network which shares joint standards and infrastructure under central management, coordinated via GHGA central represented by DKFZ.